ACTL4001-T1-2022/github-showcase-page-stonks-consulting/index.md

 | Which players should be loaned out?  | Players that: are underperforming compared to their projected Individual Metric, are older than 29 years old, can be replaced by another player that increases the Team Metric|
 | When should players be loaned out?   | Whenever logistically possible |

-Our tool will be utilized as often as possible by Rarita to maximise the likelihood of achieving Commissioner Bayes objectives.
+Our tool will be utilized as often as possible by Rarita to maximise the Team Metric, which improves the likelihood of achieving Commissioner Bayes objectives.
+In addition, regularly utilizing our tool will allow Rarita to update assumptions or metrics and address any discrepancies between the projected and observed performance of players.

 ### Revenues & Expenses
 **Matchday**